yoonmh/yoonmh.github.io/_pages/about.md

 * Commendation from Minister of MOTIE, Oct.
 8, 2019

 ## Interests
-I like traveling the historical and natural scenery places domastic and foreign and taking pictures.
+I like traveling the historical and natural scenery places and taking pictures of them.
 * [Photo Blog](http://myoon.tistory.com)
 * [Naver Blog](http://blog.naver.com/mhyoon4)